ajinjue/Data_Pipeline_with_Apache_Airflow/README.md

 ## Project Instructions
 ### Datasets
 For this project, I was given the links of two datasets.
 Here are the s3 links for each:
 - Log data: s3://udacity-dend/log_data
 - Song data: s3://udacity-dend/song_data

+### Copy S3 Data
+The given data in S3 bucket is in the US West AWS Region.
+I was expected to copy the data to my own S3 bucket, so Redshift can access the bucket.
+I transferred the data to my own S3 bucket using AWS CloudShell in the following steps:-
+- Create my own S3 bucket:
+    aws s3 mb s3://akwayaga/
+- Copy the data from the project's bucket to the home cloudshell directory: aws s3 cp s3://udacity-dend/log-data/ ~/log-data/ --recursive aws s3 cp s3://udacity-dend/song-data/ ~/song-data/ --recursive

 ## Project Overview